mllechen/BayOne-Assignment/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), and developped for a specific assignment.

+I am using `json-server` as a full fake REST API, which means the tasks that React component gets is from a simple and easy back end, only a json file `tasks.json`, with REST api routing.

 ## Available Scripts